-The ADP1829 employs a programmable soft start that reduces input current transients and prevents output overshoot.
-The SS1 and SS2 pins drive auxiliary positive inputs to their respective error amplifiers, thus the voltage at these pins regulate the voltage at their respective feedback control pins.
+The ADP1823 employs a programmable soft start that reduces input current transients and prevents output overshoot.
+The SS1 and SS2 pins drive auxiliary positive inputs to their respective error amplifiers, thus the voltage at these pins regulates the voltage at their respective feedback control pins.

 Program soft start by connecting capacitors from SS1 and SS2 to GND.
-On startup, the capacitor charges from an internal 90 k Ω resistor to 0.8 V. The regulator output voltage rises with the voltage at its respective soft start pin, allowing the output voltage to rise slowly, reducing inrush current.
-See the information about Soft Start in the Applications Information section.
+When starting up, the capacitor charges from an internal 90 k Ω resistor to 0.8 V. The regulator output voltage rises with the voltage at its respective soft start pin, allowing the output voltage to rise slowly, reducing inrush current.
+See the Soft Start section in the Applications Information section for more information.

-When a controller is disabled or experiences a current fault, the soft start capacitor is discharged through an internal 6 $k\Omega$ resistor, so that at restart or recovery from fault, the output voltage soft starts again.
+When a controller is disabled or experiences a current fault, the soft start capacitor discharges through an internal 6 k Ω resistor, so that at restart or recovery from fault, the output voltage soft starts again.